Beyond Outerplanarity: Introduction

-The $k$-quasi-planar graphs have been heavily studied from the perspective of edge density.
-The goal here is to settle a conjecture of Pach et al.~\cite{Pach1996} stating that every $n$-vertex $k$-quasi-planar graph has at most $c_kn$ edges, where $c_k$ is a constant depending only on $k$.
-This conjecture is true for $k=3$~\cite{AT07} and $k=4$~\cite{Ackerman2009}.
-The best known upper bound is $(n\log n )2^{\alpha(n)^{c_k}}$~\cite{Fox_2013}, where $\alpha$ is the inverse of the Ackermann function.
-Edge density was also considered in the ``outer'' setting: Capoyleas and Pach~\cite{CP92} showed that any $k$-quasi-planar graph has at most $2(k-1)n - \binom{2k-1}{2}$ edges, and that there are $k$-quasi-planar graphs meeting this bound.
+The $k$-quasi-planar graphs have been studied extensively from the perspective of edge density.
+Pach, Shahrokhi, and Szegedy~\cite{Pach1996} conjectured that every $n$-vertex $k$-quasi-planar graph has at most $c_kn$ edges, where $c_k$ is a constant depending only on $k$.
+Their conjecture has been proven to hold for $k=3$~\cite{AT07} and $k=4$~\cite{Ackerman2009}.
+The best known general upper bound is $n(\frac{c\log{n}}{\log{k}})^{2\log{k}-4}$~\cite{Fox_2022,FoxPS-EJC24}, where $c$ is a positive constant.
+Edge density was also considered in the ``outer'' setting: Capoyleas and Pach~\cite{CP92} showed that every outer $k$-quasi-planar graph with $n$ vertices has at most $2(k-1)n - \binom{2k-1}{2}$ edges.
+Nakamigawa~\cite{Nakamigawa00} and Dress, Koolen, and Moulton~\cite{DressKM02} showed that there are outer $k$-quasi-planar graphs meeting this bound (if $n \geq 2k-1$).
+Moreover, the outer $k$-quasi-planar graphs that meet this bound are exactly the maximal outer $k$-quasi-planar graphs.
+(Recall that a graph is \emph{maximal} with respect to a given graph property if adding any edge to the graph destroys the property.)
+Both teams of authors actually showed that, given any two maximal outer $k$-quasi-planar graphs~$G$ and~$G'$ with the same vertex set but different edge sets, for every two outer $k$-quasi-planar drawings~$\Gamma$ and~$\Gamma'$ of~$G$ and~$G'$, respectively, whose corresponding vertices are in the same positions, there exists a sequence of local edge exchange operations (called \emph{flips}) producing drawings $\Gamma=\Gamma_1, \Gamma_2, \dots, \Gamma_t=\Gamma'$ such that every intermediate drawing is an outer $k$-quasi-planar drawing.
 More recently, it was shown that the \emph{semi-bar $k$-visibility graphs} are outer $(k+2)$-quasi-planar~\cite{Geneson_2014}.
-However, the outer $k$-quasi-planar graph classes do not seem to have received much further attention.
+Apart from these results, the outer $k$-quasi-planar graphs do not seem to have received much attention.

-The relationship between $k$-planar graphs and $k$-quasi-planar graphs was considered recently.
-While any $k$-planar graph is clearly $(k+2)$-quasi-planar, Angelini et al.~\cite{kp-vs-kqp-2017} showed that any $k$-planar graph is even $(k+1)$-quasi-planar.
+The \emph{convex} (or \emph{1-page book}) \emph{crossing number} of a graph~\cite{schaefer2013graph} is the minimum number of crossings, taken over all convex drawing.
+This concept has been introduced several times (see~\cite{schaefer2013graph} for more details) and is closely related to \emph{$k$-quasi-planar geometric graphs}, which are graphs with straight-line $k$-quasi-planar drawings~\cite{valtr-pavel}.